crcn/beanpoll.js/README.md

 To Do
 -----

-- parser should not care if type exists.
 - errors need to be handleable.
-- need putBackToken method for parser.
 - need to implement response in Request.
 Allow for http headers to be handleable.
 - bridge.js needs to also cache errors, and responses.
 - pass-thru routes need to be parsed since they're re-dispatched
-- ability to set metadata outside querystring ~ in data, or ops parameter.
-- $data parameter is alternative in second param.
-Sets param up for options.